Bangladesh: Who are the key players after Hasina's ouster? – DW – 08/07/2024

 Bangladesh has plunged into political tumult following weeks of violent unrest that culminated in the country's long-serving prime minister, Sheikh Hasina, abruptly quitting her post on Monday and fleeing to neighboring India.

-Efforts are underway since then to form an interim administration that would run the South Asian nation until polls are held to elect a new parliament.
+Efforts have been underway since then to form an interim administration that will run the South Asian nation until polls are held to elect a new parliament.

 There are, however, few other details about the planned government.
-It's also not clear as to what role the military will play in the administration.
+It's also not clear what role the military will play in the administration.

 But Yunus has said he wants to hold elections "within a few" months.